Coping with unexpected news at your ultrasound

 Planning the next stages

-Being active in the planning and decision making has helped women regain some control and autonomy.
+Being active in the planning and decision making can help women regain some control and autonomy.
 Planning may include decisions about what tests to undertake or to make plans for the birth.

 Turning to religion or spirituality